ccp84/dinogames_react/README.md

 ### Media and images

 * Site logo and favicon from [istock photo](https://www.istockphoto.com/vector/house-dice-icon-flat-gm1483672185-510210038)
+* All icons are from [Font awesome](https://fontawesome.com/)

 ### Honourable mentions
 * Support and guidance from my mentor Lauren Popich
 * June '22 slack community for continued support and help with troubleshooting and user testing
+* Brian Holt's course Intro to React on Frontend Masters for the in depth introduction on up to date React technologies